This article originally appeared on VICE Greece

-A small roundabout is the only thing separating the makeshift track from the rest of the parking lot.
-As soon as the first cars enter the ring a sort of respectful silence falls over the audience.
-As the driver peels out, tires spinning against the tarmac, the air fills with thick gray smoke.
-It's the same noxious odor that filled the room when your college roommate lit his chest hair on fire in the dorm.
+Onlookers crowd around a small roundabout — literally the only thing separating the makeshift track from the rest of the parking lot.
+As soon as the first cars enter the ring, the commotion dies and there's a sort of respectful silence.
+Within seconds of them starting to spin their tires against the tarmac, the air fills with a thick grey smoke and a horrid stench of melted rubber.
+It's that same noxious bang that fills the pub when one of your mates accidentally lights their hair on fire.

-To an innocent bystander the whole affair may seem pretty lawless, but it's actually quite calculated.
-Supposedly, the most important rule is one of common courtesy—let the driver ahead of you finish his or her show before you enter the "ring."
+To an innocent bystander the whole affair may seem pretty lawless but actually, it's quite calculated.
+Supposedly, the most important rule is that you have to let the driver ahead finish their show before you enter the "ring".
 People have waited all week to pop a wheelie in their Mazda and they'll be damned if they get stopped before they've done it.

-The more adventurous drivers take turns slaloming in and out of the parking lot's lampposts, and at one point, two smaller cars crashed into each other.
-The whole thing stopped momentarily, until both drivers climbed out unscathed and shook hands like true gentlemen.
+The more adventurous of drivers take turns slaloming in and out of the car park lampposts — impressively managing to somehow dodge them.
+At one point, the whole thing did actually have to stop for a bit because two of the smaller cars smashed into each other.
+I guess it can't have been that serious because both drivers climbed out and shook hands like true gentlemen.

 Related: Boy Racer